 ---------- - Games - ----------

 Air Cars -> Does not work Alien Vs Predator -> Plays at good speed, but has important glitches Atari Karts -> It runs a bit slow, but it is playable.
 The problem is that, after a few races, the game crashes Attack of the Mutant Penguins -> It works.
 If you have random crashes, read the "Manual fixes" section.
 Battle Sphere Gold -> Does not work Brutal Sports Football -> Does not work Bubsy in Fractured Furry Tails -> Playable, although far from perfect Cannon Fodder -> Plays very well, even with sound and music Checkered Flag -> It works, but speed and framerate are not good Club Drive -> It crashes after driving a bit Cybermorph -> It works, but the framerate is far from being perfect.
 Besides, the recommended configuration is using not sound.
 You can play with sound selecting the Pipelined DSP, but if you do so, the framerate of the game is even worse Defender 2000 -> It works well Doom - Evil Unleashed -> It is playable with sound, but the size of the main window is half than normal Double Dragon V -> It works very well.
 Dragon - The Bruce Lee Story -> It works well, although the music is far from perfect Duckie Egg (PD) -> It works well (although it has no sound) Evolution - Dino Dudes -> It works very well Fever Pitch Soccer -> It works well (although sound is far from perfect) Fight For Your Life -> Does not work Flashback -> It works very well Flip Out -> Does not work Frog Feast -> Does not work (it crashes in the title screen) Gorf 2000 (PD) -> It works very well (although it has no sound) Hover Strike -> It works, but it has lots of graphical glitches.
 You can select the "Alternative Blitter" and there will be no glitches, but the game will be really slow, so the recommended configuration is playing with the standard blitter (and with glitches) I War -> It works, although a bit slow Iron Soldier -> It loads, it lets you select the weapon, it shows you the mission briefing... and it crashes Iron Soldier 2 -> It loads and you can advance by the menu, but after that, it crashes Kasumi Ninja -> It is playable, although the sound is still not good and it has random crashes Missile Command 3D -> Playable (recommended configuration is using no sound) NBA Jam TE (1996) -> It works Pinball Fantasies -> It works well, even with sound and music Pitfall - The Mayan Adventure -> It works well.
-This is probably the most improved game in this version Power Drive Rally -> Does not work Protector SE -> It works very well, although without sound.
-You can select the "Pipelined DSP" and you will hear sound, but the game will be muted after a couple of minutes Raiden -> It works very well, but it has random crashes.
+Power Drive Rally -> Does not work Protector SE -> It works very well, although without sound.
+You can select the "Pipelined DSP" and you will hear sound, but the game will be muted after a couple of minutes Raiden -> It works very well, but it has random crashes rarely.
 Disabling sound, the random crashes disappear.
-Rayman -> It works very well.
-Finally we can play Rayman with sound in this version!
-Ruiner Pinball -> Does not work Sensible Soccer -> It works very well, although without sound.
-Soccer Kid -> It works very well, even with sound and music Space War 2000 -> It works, but it seems that some elements (like the enemies) are not shown Super Burnout -> Does not work Super Cross 3D -> It hangs the emulator Syndicate -> It has critical graphical glitches that make it unplayable.
+Rayman -> It works very well Ruiner Pinball -> Does not work Sensible Soccer -> It works very well, although without sound.
+Soccer Kid -> It works very well, even with sound and music Space War 2000 -> It works, but it seems that some elements (like the enemies) are not shown Super Burnout -> Does not work Super Cross 3D -> It hangs the emulator Syndicate -> It is slow and has graphic glitches.
 Tempest 2000 -> It works at good speed, even with sound, although the music does not play well.
 If you have problems with Tempest 2000, read the "Manual fixes" section.
 Theme Park -> It has a lot of graphical glitches (for example, the floor is black).
 Anyways, it is playable Total Carnage -> It works, although the recommended configuration is using no sound.
 Towers 2 -> Unplayable, it has major graphical glitches Trevor McFur in the Crescent Galaxy -> It works well (with no sound) Troy Aikman NFL Football -> It works well Ultra Vortek / Ultra Vortex Beta -> They work.
 See the "Manual fixes" section for more details about their configuration Val D'Isere Skiing & Snowboarding -> It works perfect until you begin the race, then crashes White Men Can't Jump -> It crashes after the title screen Wolfenstein 3D -> Perfect gameplay, although sound is not played.
-If you want to hear something, you can select Pipelined DSP, Frameskip 1, Sound overclockedx3, Gpu x1, Force FPS:No... and you will hear sound, but it is so bad, that it is better to play without it Worms -> It works very well, even with sound Zero 5 -> It works well, although without sound Zool 2 -> It works well, even with sound and music, although music is choppy Zoop! -> Sometimes it works, and sometimes it crashes on starting.
-I don't know why.
-Hopefully, it will be fixed in the next release
+If you want to hear something, you can select Pipelined DSP, Frameskip 1, Sound overclockedx3, Gpu x1, Force FPS:No... and you will hear sound, but it is so bad, that it is better to play without it Worms -> It works very well, even with sound Zero 5 -> It works well, although without sound Zool 2 -> It works well, even with sound and music, although music is a bit choppy Zoop! -> A few times it works, but many times it crashes on starting.

 As said before, it is not needed that you change anything, because the emulator will try to select the best options automatically.
 There is only one game (Ultra Vortek) where you may want to change these options manually (read the Ultra Vortek/Ultra Vortex explanation).
 Anyways, here is a description of the options, because you CAN change them manually if you want: